 - To collaborate with other stakeholders involved in research, treatment and care of leukemia patients

-The Leukemia Patient Advocates Foundation hosts the global "CML Advocates Network" (http://cmladvocates.net) more than 100 patient organisations in almost 80 countries on all continents.
+Hosted by the Leukemia Patient Advocates Foundation, the global "CML Advocates Network" (https://cmladvocates.net) connects 128 patient organisations in 93 countries on all continents.
 The CML Advocates Network is a worldwide network designed and run by CML patients and carers who are registered patient group advocates and organisers.

-The Leukemia Patient Advocates Foundation hosts the "CML Horizons" conference as the annual global leadership meeting that welcomes patient leaders from all world regions (http://www.cmladvocates.net/cmlhorizons).
+The Leukemia Patient Advocates Foundation hosts the "CML Horizons" conference as the annual global leadership meeting that welcomes patient leaders from all world regions (https://www.cmladvocates.net/cmlhorizons).
 An elected "CML Horizons Steering Committee", as a steering committee (as defined in the foundation's statutes) within the Leukemia Patient Advocates Foundation, carries all responsibility to run the "CML Horizons" conferences.
-Following elections by the worldwide CML community in May 2013, the CML Horizons Steering Committee consists of the following eight members of which six are CML patients themselves, and which represent all major regions of the world:
+Following elections by the worldwide CML community in May 2019, the CML Horizons Steering Committee consists of the following nine members of which six are CML patients themselves, and which represent all major regions of the world.

-- Giora Sharf (Israel, co-founder & permanent member of the Steering Committee)
+- Giora Sharf (Israel, co-founder of the CML Advocates Network)

-- Jan Geissler (Germany, co-founder & permanent member of the Steering Committee)
+- Jan Geissler (Germany, co-founder of the CML Advocates Network)

-- Jana Pelouchová (Czech Republic, co-founder & permanent member of the Steering Committee)
+- Jana Pelouchová (Czech Republic, Co-founder of the CML Advocates Network)

 MPN Advocates Network